An Integrative Protocol for Healing Attachment Wounds

 Super Resourcing is very effective with special populations.
 Frequently, these sorts of behaviors and mind states associated with these issues are survival strategies.
 By identifying and resourcing the part of the psyche who is caught, for example, in an addiction, in depression or anxiety or the one who can’t sleep, alters the client’s relationship to these issues.
 A well-resourced client does not need these coping mechanisms and has more fluidity and optimism in evolving healthier habit patterns.

-THIRTEEN BENEFITS OF USING SUPER RESOURCING
+FOURTEEN BENEFITS OF USING SUPER RESOURCING

 1) Resource/Attachment Focus vs. Trauma Focus